 The ultimate goal of a Freelancer is to please the client.
 That means you’ll follow the recipe for a happy client by delivering high quality work and honoring deadlines, so you’ll meet, or ideally, exceed, client expectations.
 Moreover, along with the wonderful feeling you experience when you know that the client appreciates what you’ve produced on behalf of his/her organization, a happy client is likely to give you repeat business and maybe also send referrals your way.
 In other words, clients who had a good experience working with you may contribute to your ability to reach your target revenue and profit projections.

 The essence of optimal time, and project, management is to map out and streamline your workflow so that you’ll maximize your productivity and simultaneously promote the excellence and timely completion of your work.
 Oh, and both you and your client will experience a happy feeling.
+Hiring you will make your client look good to the higher-ups.
 What could be better than that?

 If your project is complex, it’s especially urgent that you identify and prioritize the core elements of the work.
-Implementing project management practices to manage multiple workflows associated with a big job.
-Project management is workflow management writ large; it brings a big picture perspective that guides your focus as you plan, execute and monitor the project.
-You’ll rely on project management competencies to successfully take on a complex assignment, when you’ll simultaneously manage tasks, track outcomes and progress and keep the timeline in mind.
-Your time management and workflow or project management are brand builders; you do not want to drop the ball.
+Implementing project management practices will help you manage multiple workflows that are associated with a big job that has many moving parts.
+Project management is workflow management writ large; it helps you to take on a big picture perspective that guides your focus as you plan, execute and monitor the project.
+You’ll rely on project management competencies to successfully oversee complex assignments, when you must simultaneously manage tasks, track outcomes and progress and adhere to the timeline.
+You may have figured out that time management and workflow or project management are brand builders and you don’t want to drop the ball.
 As one of my former sales managers often said, “Plan your work and work your plan.”

 Define the deliverables

 When you’re interviewing with the project hiring committee, you’ll learn what your hoped-for client needs and how you can successfully address the wish list.
 If you receive the offer (of course you will!), the project specs might be detailed in the offer letter and will certainly be detailed in the contract.
 It’s still a good idea for you to confirm expectations during the onboarding process by suggesting that you and the client contact meet before you commence work.
-In that meeting, you can inquire about factors that may not be in writing—like what is the highest priority of the project deliverables, so you’ll understand what really matters.
+In that meeting, you can inquire about factors that may not be in writing—like what aspect of the project deliverable is the highest priority, so you’ll understand what really matters.
 Because you want to ensure that you will meet or exceed client expectations, you’ll need to know where to make your work shine.

 Create a timeline to ensure that milestones and deadlines are honored